 - Stressful situations can be beneficial if you learn from them, take action, and seek solutions.
 Provide examples from your own experiences.

-4) Guide your child to find areas of growth or lessons that can come from her latest challenge.
+4) Guide your child to find areas of growth or lessons that can come from their latest challenge.

 - Ask your child to think of previous stressful situations.
-What did she learn from those experiences?
+What did they learn from those experiences?

-- What strengths did she use to handle these situations?
+- What strengths did they use to handle these situations?

 Step 2: Shift from a Fixed Mindset to a Growth Mindset

-Reframing stress means that your child will need to switch from a fixed mindset to a growth mindset.
-Studies show that even brief growth mindset training significantly reduces stress and improves grades among teens.
+Reframing stress means your child will need to switch from a fixed mindset to a growth mindset.
+Studies show even brief growth mindset training significantly reduces stress and improves grades among teens.

-For example, if your child is stressed about exams, he might think, “It doesn’t matter how much I study.
+For example, if your child is stressed about exams, they might think, “It doesn’t matter how much I study.
 I’ll never be able to pass these tests.
 It’s hopeless.”

-Help your child look at the situation from a growth mindset perspective: It’s not fixed, it can be improved, and he does have the power to influence the situation.
+Help your child look at the situation from a growth mindset perspective - it’s not fixed, it can be improved, and they do have the power to influence the situation.

-If you hear your child say a fixed mindset statement like, “I can’t do this,” or, “I’m just not good at math,” help him find a growth mindset alternative.
-For suggestions and examples, view our My Growth Mindset Statements printable (part of our Growth Mindset Printables Kit 1&2).
+If you hear your child say a fixed mindset statement like, “I can’t do this,” or, “I’m just not good at math,” help them find a growth mindset alternative.

-Encourage your child to practice growth mindset affirmations, and remind her that putting forth effort and trying different solutions will help her solve the problem and reduce her stress.
+Encourage your child to practice growth mindset affirmations, and remind them that putting forth effort and trying different solutions will help them solve the problem and reduce their stress.

 Of course, a mindset shift doesn’t happen overnight.
 Throughout this process, focus on and celebrate incremental improvement.

-For more tips on teaching growth mindset, visit our 4-week guide for teaching growth mindset to kids.
+For more tips on teaching growth mindset, visit our 4-week guide for teaching growth mindset to children.

 Step 3: Stop Catastrophic Thinking

 Often, children and teenagers (and sometimes adults) respond to stress with catastrophic thinking.
-“If I fail this test, my whole life is ruined!” or, “Sarah is being mean to me.
+“If I fail this test, my whole life is ruined!” or, “Sarah isn't being nice to me.
 No one will ever like me!”

-When this occurs, start by validating your child’s emotions so she feels heard and understood.
+When this occurs, start by validating your child’s emotions so they feel listened to and understood.
 “I understand you’re feeling nervous about your algebra test.”

-Next, use the “worst case scenario exercise.”
+Next, use the “worst-case scenario exercise.”
 Ask your child, “What’s the worst thing that could happen?”
-If your child really does fail the test, or if Sarah keeps being mean, what’s the absolute worst thing that could happen?
+If your child really does fail the test, or if Sarah keeps being unkind, what’s the absolute worst thing that could happen?

-You can also ask your child how likely it is that this scenario will happen, or if any other scenarios are MORE likely to occur.
-Conclude by asking, “What would you do if that did happen?” and help your child brainstorm if she struggles to come up with a solution.
+You can also ask your child how likely it is this scenario will happen, or if any other scenarios are MORE likely to occur.
+Conclude by asking, “What would you do if it did happen?” and help your child brainstorm if they struggle to come up with a solution.

-Coming up with a potential solution will help your child feel more in control of her stress.
-Once she has a plan for the worst case scenario, she’ll also spend much less time worrying.
+Coming up with a potential solution will help your child feel more in control of their stress.
+Once they have a plan for the worst-case scenario, they’ll also spend much less time worrying.

-The purpose of this exercise is NOT to dismiss your child’s fears, but to help your child realize that the “worst thing” is probably not as catastrophic as she initially imagined.
+The purpose of this exercise is NOT to dismiss your child’s fears but to help your child realize the “worst thing” is probably not as catastrophic as they initially imagined.

 Step 4: Practice Problem-Solving

-Once your child has reframed stress and adopted a growth mindset, she needs to learn how to put these ideas into practice by problem-solving.
+Once your child has reframed stress and adopted a growth mindset, they need to learn how to put these ideas into practice by problem-solving.
 This will likely take many examples, modeling, and real-life experience before it truly takes root.

 You can find a variety of developmentally appropriate activities and strategies for teaching problem-solving here.
 A good starting point is to teach your child the following three-step process:

-- Step One: Naming and validating emotions.
-Ask your child to name how she’s feeling—overwhelmed, worried, anxious—and then repeat it back to her.
-“I understand you’re worried that you won’t do well on your exam.”
+- Step One: Naming and Validating Emotions.
+Ask your child to name how they're feeling—overwhelmed, worried, anxious—and then repeat it back to them.
+“I understand you’re worried you won’t do well on your exam.”

-- Step Two: Processing emotions.
-Guide your child to her calming space.
-If she doesn't have one, it's a good idea to create it (we recommend the Time-In Toolkit by Generation Mindful).
-Let her calm her body and process her emotions so she’s ready to problem solve, learn, and grow.
+- Step Two: Processing Emotions.
+Guide your child to their calming space.
+If they don't have one, it's a good idea to create it (we recommend the Time-In Toolkit by Generation Mindful).
+Let them calm their body and process their emotions so they're ready to problem solve, learn, and grow.
 You may have older children take deep breaths or practice some growth mindset affirmations.
 “I can do well on this test if I try.”

 - Step Three: Problem Solving!
 Brainstorm solutions with your child, doing more listening than talking during the conversation.
 For instance, your child may come up with solutions such as studying with a friend who’s doing well in the class, asking the teacher for extra help, or devoting a certain amount of time to studying each day.

-Once you’ve brainstormed solutions, help your child think through the positive and negative consequences of each proposed idea, then choose one.
-Your child may need prompting but aim to contribute only open-ended questions to the conversation, allowing your child to do most of the problem-solving herself.
+Once you’ve brainstormed solutions, help your child think through the positive and negative consequences of each proposed idea and then choose one.
+Your child may need prompting but aim to contribute only open-ended questions to the conversation, allowing your child to do most of the problem-solving themselves.

 If the initial plan (let’s call it Plan A) doesn’t work, your child will have numerous backup plans ready and waiting.
-Knowing this will make her problem much less stressful.
-And once she masters the art of problem-solving, she’ll have the tools she needs to tackle stressful situations on her own.
+Knowing this will make their problem much less stressful.
+And once they master the art of problem-solving, they’ll have the tools they need to tackle stressful situations on their own.

 Step 5: Use Stress-Management Techniques